 2026 World Cup FIFA PASS Guide: How to Get Faster U.S. Visa Appointments, Eligibility, Timeline & Step-by-Step Application

-The 2026 FIFA World Cup is just 2 months away (kicking off June 11, 2026)—and if you’re one of the millions of lucky fans holding tickets for matches in the United States, you’ve likely heard about the FIFA PASS.
-This official program is your golden ticket to faster U.S. visa interviews—but it’s often misunderstood.
+The 2026 FIFA World Cup kicks off in just 6 days (June 11, 2026) — and if you’re one of the millions of lucky fans holding tickets for matches in the United States, you’ve likely heard about the FIFA PASS.
+This official program is your golden ticket to faster U.S. visa interviews — but it’s often misunderstood.

 🆔 What Exactly Is the FIFA PASS?